U.S. infrastructure deal includes $6 billion sale from oil reserve -document

 By Timothy Gardner

-WASHINGTON, June 24 (Reuters) - The infrastructure deal struck by a group of bipartisan senators and President Joe Biden on Thursday is partially funded by a $6 billion sale from the U.S. emergency oil reserve, according to a document circulated by Republican lawmakers.
+WASHINGTON, June 24 (Reuters) - The infrastructure deal struck by a group of bipartisan senators and President Joe Biden on Thursday includes partial funding by a proposed $6 billion sale from the U.S. emergency oil reserve, according to a document circulated by Republican lawmakers.

-The deal was a step forward for the $1.2 trillion bipartisan Senate deal, but the battle is not over.
-Democrats are also working on a companion bill that will include more money to address climate fixes, but could only be passed on a party line vote in a process called reconciliation.
+The deal was a step forward for the $1.2 trillion bipartisan Senate package, but the battle is not over.
+Biden's fellow Democrats are also working on a companion bill to include more money to address climate change, but could only be passed on a party line vote in a process called reconciliation.

 The effort to pass the bills could extend into September and beyond.